oceanprotocol-archive/OEPs/7/README.md

 ```

 As per section 3.3 of the DID spec (https://w3c-ccg.github.io/did-spec/#paths): "A DID path SHOULD be used to address resources available via a DID service endpoint" therefore we use DID paths to address Assets managed by the relevant Actor.

+As per section 9.1 of the DID spec there is no upper limit on DID length, but in Ocean we elect to limit
+DIDs (including DID paths) to 2000 characters to ensure maximum interoperability with clients / URLs.

 The complete specs can be found in the [W3C Decentralized Identifiers (DIDs) document](https://w3c-ccg.github.io/did-spec/)